Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Research projects

-Design technology in preschool educational institution
+Design technology in preschool educational institutions

 Thematic project plan

-1. Theme and its origin __________________________
+1. Theme and its origin__________________________

-3. Required materials ___________________________________________________________
+3. Necessary materials _________________________________________________________________

-What do we know? ________________________________________________________________________
+What do we know? _____________________________________________________________________

 What do we want to know? _________________________________________________________________